Milsons Point ferry wharf

-Milsons Point ferry wharf is located on the northern side of Sydney Harbour serving the Sydney suburb of Milsons Point.
+Milsons Point ferry wharf is located on the northern side of Sydney Harbour serving the North Sydney Council suburb of Milsons Point.
 It is next to Luna Park and the Sydney Harbour Bridge.
 It is served by Sydney Ferries Parramatta River and Pyrmont Bay services operated by First Fleet and RiverCat class ferries.

 History

 On 24 May 2010, the wharf closed for a six-month rebuild.
 The existing wharf was demolished, with a new one built.
 A project to construct a second wharf commenced in April 2017 with services diverted to Jeffrey Street.

 Services

 Connections

-Busways operates three routes to and from Milsons Point wharf:
+Busways operates three bus routes via Milsons Point wharf, under contract to Transport for NSW: